Chocolate Chip Cookies with Pecans

 MAKE THE COOKIE DOUGH

-Combine the butter, brown sugar, granulated sugar and salt in a large bowl.
-Mix on medium using an electric hand mixer until no butter flecks remain, which can take 3-4 minutes.
+Toast the pecans in the oven at 350 for 10-12 min.
+Cool, then finely chop.
+Combine the butter, brown sugar, granulated sugar and salt in a large mixing bowl.
+Mix on medium using an electric hand mixer until no butter flecks remain, 3-4 minutes.
 Squish the mixture together with your hands to flatten out any little chunks of butter if needed.

-Add the eggs and vanilla to the bowl and continue beating with the hand mixer until well blended, about 2 minutes.
+Add the eggs and vanilla to the bowl and continue combining with an electric hand mixer until well blended, about 2 minutes.

 Add the flour and baking soda, continuing to mix until well combined, another minute or so.